mspathy/BasicWeatherApp/README.md

-Weather Forecast App
+# Weather Forecast App

-This application uses Open Weather API to find the weather forecast of Chenna City.
+This application uses Open Weather API to list down the temprature & humidity details of Chennai City.
+It has a very simple user interface.
+It uses Viewport which makes this simple page resposive.
+It provides an option to view the temprature both in Celcius & Fahrenheit format.

-How to run this application
+## How to run this application
 To run this application once the package is downloaded follow steps below -

-Navigate to project folder and run below command in command line to install the dependencies
+1. Navigate to project folder and run below command in command line to install the dependencies
+    ```bash
     npm install
+    ```

-Once above process is complete, in terminal window run below command to start the server.
+2. Once above process is complete, in terminal window run below command to start the server.
+    ```bash

-node weatherapp
+    node server
+    ```

-Open the web browser and navigate to URL http://localhost:3000/Weather
+3. Open the web browser and navigate to URL [http://localhost:3000/](http://localhost:3000/)

+## Hosting
+Application is hosted at [http://weatherbasicapp.herokuapp.com/](http://weatherbasicapp.herokuapp.com/)

+## Technical Details
+1. This application is developed using jQuery and Bootstrap.
+2. Express.js is used along with node host and run the application.,

+## Future Enhancements
+This is a simple webapp, This can be made as a Hybrid Application Proper error handlig with the proper alert/error messages UI Ehancemet : Rich & Appealing UI
+Add geo location API support to get the weather information of current city/place.
+Multi-Language support
+Pass city/place name as a query string so that this application can be integrated with other system.